Fields of social work and how they differ from one another

 This is a professional who formulates social work policy within communities.
 They are advocates, and it is their job to understand those they serve and the issues that afflict them so that they can come up with viable solutions.

-They do research within their communities, write up reports, create budgets and seek funding for various initiatives.
-These social workers also work closely with other institutions, like law enforcement and public health, to make sure that they reach those who need services.
+They do research within their communities, write reports, create budgets, and seek funding for various initiatives.
+These social workers also work closely with other institutions, like law enforcement and public health, to ensure they reach those who need services.

-Public policy social workers can seek employment within the government where they participate in formulating far-reaching policies.
-They will be asked to do research and analysis and write reports on how different social issues can be tackled.
+Public policy social workers can seek employment within the government, where they participate in formulating far-reaching policies.
+They will be asked to research, analyze, and write reports on how different social issues can be tackled.

-This career may be of interest to those who want to be a social worker who wields broad influence.
+This career may interest those who want to be a social worker who wields broad influence.
 It requires an MSW, and graduates will go even further if they have leadership and management qualifications.

 Addiction social workers

 It is considered a public health crisis.
-According to one source, overdoses kill more people than car accidents, guns and breast cancer combined.
-There are more than 100,000 overdoses every year, and the crisis costs the government more than $740bn annually.
+According to one source, overdoses kill more people than car accidents, guns, and breast cancer combined.
+There are more than 100,000 overdoses yearly, and the crisis costs the government more than $740bn annually.

 Social workers have stepped in to help people fight addiction.
-They help the afflicted through the treatment process, get them placed in treatment centers, and monitor them to make sure that they get a positive result.
+They help the afflicted through treatment, get them placed in treatment centers, and monitor them to ensure they get positive results.

-Addiction social work is one of the MSW careers options that has plenty of employment opportunities and pays well.
-Those who choose it will work closely with other mental health professionals like doctors, psychiatrists and psychologists.
+Addiction social work is an MSW career option with plenty of employment opportunities and pays well.
+Those who choose it will work closely with other mental health professionals like doctors, psychiatrists, and psychologists.

 School social workers